INF 1005 Information Workshop: Futures Thinking

 - Explain how the scenario analysis has deepened your understanding and perception of the focal issue.

-In the Week 6 class, each group presents their scenario analysis.The scenario planning report and presentation slides are to be sent to the instructor by 12 noon on Feb 13, 2017.
+In the Week 6 class, each group presents their scenario analysis.The scenario planning report and presentation slides are to be submitted on Quercus, with a copy emailed to the instructor, by 5pm on Feb 10, 2020.

 The scenario planning report and the presentation together is 50% of the course grade, and will be evaluated according to these criteria: